glossoverse/kalahim/Kalahim.md

 | mid  | e     |         | o    |
 | low  |       | a       |      |

-* [i] is written as i and y for historical reasons.
+* [i] is written as ⟨i⟩ and ⟨y⟩ for historical reasons.
-* [j] is written as y when is the only syllable onsets, i otherwise
+* [j] is written as ⟨y⟩ when is the only syllable onsets, ⟨i⟩ otherwise
   * *duyol* but *catie*

 # Morphosyntax

 ## Word order

 The general word order is SVO.
-Complementisers follow the noun they refer to, but adjectives precede them. *Blin manai* 'the strong warrior'.
+Complements follow the noun they refer to, but adjectives precede it.

+*Blin manai acaroni.*

+  blin    mainai  acaro-ni
+  strong  warrior east-GEN:SG
+  'The strong warrior of the East.'

-## Verb
+## Verbs

 | Active | past   | present | future    | hypothetical  |
 |--------|-----------|----------|-----------|------------|